HaschekSolutions/pictshare/README.md

 ## Features
 - Uploads without logins or validation (that's a good thing, right?)
-- Simple API to upload any image from remote servers to your instance via URL or base64 encoded image
+- Simple API to upload any image from remote servers to your instance via URL
 - 100% file based - no database needed
 - PictShare removes all exif data so you can upload photos from your phone and all GPS tags and camera model info get wiped
 - Builtin and simple resizing and caching